 Scripture occasionally gives the names of angels:

 It is often said that animals cannot go to heaven because they lack souls.
 That argument seems to be based on Greek ideas rather than Jewish or Christian thinking.
-Many verses could give hope to those who long for their pets to join them in heaven: Isaiah 11:6–7, Romans 8:19, Romans 14:18–21f, 1 Corinthians 15:44b, Colossians 1:15, and 2 Peter 3:13.
+Many verses could give hope to those who long for their pets to join them in heaven: Isaiah 11:6–7, Romans 8:19, Romans 14:18–21f, 1 Corinthians 15:44b–49, Colossians 1:15, and 2 Peter 3:13.
 Also, as F Vere Hodge points out in his book A handbook for the newly ordained, if animals are treasured by God (Psalm 50:10–11), share in the blame for sin (Genesis 6:7, Ezekiel 38:18–19, Jonah 3:7–8) and are to be ministered to (Mark 16:15) then they will also share in the forgiveness awaited in Romans 8:19.
 To this argument I would add the use of animal sacrifices in the Old Covenant; how can human sin be transferred to an animal if the animal has no place in God's scheme for salvation?
+Or is it that holiness is transmitted to worshippers through sacrificial animals (see comment on Leviticus 6:25–30)?

 The principle is illustrated by 1 Samuel 16:13.
 It is a sacrament where an outward sign is made of what God is doing, or is being invited to do.